 - Move parchment paper with dough bread on it on to baking sheet.
 Remove the top sheet of parchment paper.

 - Bake for 15-20 minutes, until golden and then flip, bake for another 15-20 minutes.
 (30-40 minutes total, but cooking time may vary depending on thickness or moisture in the dough).

-- It shouldn't stick to the paper at all.
-If it does, use a spatula to seperate it.
-When done, slide off to cutting board, let cool and cut up, top with yummies etc!
+- It shouldn’t stick to the paper at all.
+If it does, use a spatula to separate it.
+When done, slide off to a cutting board, let cool and cut up, top with yummies etc!

-- I ate mine with vegan pesto of cashews, basil, avocado, garlic & evoo.
+- I ate mine with vegan pesto of cashews, basil, avocado, garlic & olive oil.
 Amazing!

-*trouble shooting: if you dough is sticky, this usually results from too much liquid or yuca that was too warm, add in spoonful of coconut flour while you knead until it's not so sticky.
-Your dough won't be flaky, but it will still get crispy.
+- *troubleshooting: if your dough is sticky, this usually results from too much liquid or yuca that was too warm, add in a spoonful of tigernut or cassava flour while you knead until it’s not so sticky.
+Your dough won’t be flaky, but it will still get crispy.